 Many of the plants in Placentia Bay receive a portion of their raw material inputs from fishing enterprises and suppliers from other areas.
-For example, FPI's major Marystown facility has traditionally obtained over 90% of its raw material inputs (primarily flatfish species) from offshore sources beyond Placentia Bay.
+For example, FPI's Marystown facility has traditionally obtained over 90 per cent of its raw material inputs (primarily flatfish species) from offshore sources beyond Placentia Bay.
 Conversely, some fish harvested in the area goes to plants outside the area for processing.

-Most of the species sold to various processors and buyers are subsequently processed into a variety of final products and sold into various markets.
-Depending on its particular production costs, overhead structure, and desired profit margin, a processing firm may be able to sell its final output for a higher price compared to another operator, or at a higher profit margin.
-Also, large quantities of lobster are purchased directly from fishers and then resold again, without ever being processed.
+Most of the species sold to processors and buyers are subsequently processed into a variety of final products and sold into various markets.
+Depending on its production costs, overhead structure and desired profit margin, a processing firm may be able to sell its final output for a higher price than another operator, or at a higher profit margin.
+Also, large quantities of lobster are purchased directly from fishers and then resold without having been processed.
 Hence, a significant portion of the final value of several species is not captured in local plant production figures.